fMeow/maybe-async-rs/README.md

        AFIT is acronym for **a**sync **f**unction **i**n **t**rait, stabilized from rust 1.74

+    For compatibility reasons, the `async fn` in traits is supported via a verbose `AFIT` flag.
+This will become the default mode for the next major release.

 - `must_be_async`

     **Keep async**.

-    There are three usage variants for `must_be_async` attribute macros:
+    There are three usage variants for `must_be_async` attribute usage:
     - `#[must_be_async]` or `#[must_be_async(Send)]`
     - `#[must_be_async(?Send)]`
     - `#[must_be_async(AFIT)]`